 This program is designed to train students for a career in public health with a focus on social policy, health management and health care in Latin America and the Caribbean, as well as expatriate communities in the United States.

-For more information, please visit the University of Miami’s MALAS site.
+For more information, please visit the University of Miami’s MALAS website.

 The total credit hours for the MPH portion of the MPH/MALAS joint degree are 30 credits.
 The credits must be completed to meet the core, electives, and capstone requirements.